Notes to Participants

 The English version of all disclaimers, notices and terms and conditions on the registration system shall prevail.

-1. I’m not a regular hiker.
+1. I’m not a regular biker.
 Am I fit for this tour?

 2. What should I wear for this trip?

-Good walking shoes (not necessarily hiking boots) and comfortable casual wear are good enough for this tour.
-You may also want to see more tips in the “Before the Journey” section on helpful gears and accessories.
+Just comfortable apparel.
+Bring along an all-weather jacket as there is little shelter along the way.
+You may also want to see more tips in “Before the Journey” section on helpful gear and accessories.

-3. Is there any replenishment point during the trip?
+4. Is there any replenishment point during the trip

-Yes, there are plenty eateries and tuck shops along the hike.
-There is a convenient store at the ferry pier where you can stock up.
+Yes, there are plenty eateries and tuck shops along the route.
+You may also stock up at the convenient store at the assembly point of the tour.

 5. Can I leave in the middle of the trip?

 Leaving the Tour in the middle of the trip is not recommended.
 Please ensure you are physically fit to complete the entire Tour.
 If you wish to leave in the middle of the tour, please complete a notification form available from the representative(s) of programme host.
+He/she will also let you know about the possible spots to leave before the commencement of tour.
 By leaving the tour you agree that you will be solely responsible for all liability arising from illness, injury, death, loss and economic consequences you may suffer or incur as a result of leaving the Tour in the middle of the trip.
-Please note that you have to pay for the transportation at your own costs if you choose to leave in the middle of the tour or stay behind on the island.
+Please arrange your own transportation as you leave.
+Public transportation is only available at Hong Kong Science Park, Tai Po (near Yuen Chau Tsai Park and along Ting Kok Road), and Tai Mei Tuk and you have to pay for the transportation at your own costs.